 The UV Index is measured on a scale of 1 to 11, where 1-2 being low and 11 means extremely high.
-Usually the UV index is comparitively higher during the 10:00 am to 4:00 pm.
-One of the interesting way to check how much UV radiation you are receiving is known the shadow test.
-If the sun casts a longer longer shadow of your body means you are receiving less UV and if it cast very small or no shadow means the sun is directly above you and you are receiving a high amount of UV.
+Usually, the UV index is comparatively higher during 10:00 am to 4:00 pm.
+One of the interesting ways to check how much UV radiation you are receiving is known as the shadow test.
+If the sun casts a long shadow of your body means you are receiving less UV and if it cast very small or no shadow means the sun is directly above you and you are receiving a high amount of UV.

 What is Sunscreen?

-Sunscreen is a lotion, gel, spray or other topical product that absorbs or reflects sun’s UV radiations.
-It basically slows down or better say prevent the effect of UV radiations on our skin.
+Sunscreen is a lotion, gel, spray, or other topical product that absorbs or reflects the sun’s UV radiations.
+It basically slows down or better say prevent the effect of UV radiation on our skin.
 Today, there are types of sunscreen available in the market.

 Physical or Mineral Sunscreen- These sunscreens contain active minerals like titanium dioxide or zinc oxide.
 These appear a bit chalky and opaque, are difficult to remove but causes less irritation on the skin.
 Physical sunscreen protects your skin by simply reflecting the UV rays from the sun falling onto the skin.
 One of the major of these is their layer of protection gets easily damaged with sweat or water.

 Chemical Sunscreen- As the name suggests these contain chemicals like avobenzone, octinoxate, and oxybenzone.
 These get absorbed into the skin and the protection is not damaged easily by water or sweat.
 But it can cause irritation at times on some types of skin.
 Chemical sunscreen protects by absorbing the energy from the UV rays from the sun and emitting it back as infrared rays.